 The Reuss FZ-01 Vintage Three Volt Fuzz is based on the world's first guitar pedal, the 1962 Maestro FZ-1 Fuzz-Tone (not the later FZ-1A or the FZ-1B).
-It's built with three 2N270 germanium transistors and runs on 3V - just like the original old pedal.
+It's built with 2N270 germanium transistors and runs on 3V like the original old pedal.

 It's a quirky sounding fuzz.
 Very grainy and lo-fi, with a healthy dose of that 'dying battery' quality.
 The nasal voice is due to the very limited bandwith of the 2N270 transistors.
-This is not the fuzz to end all fuzzes, but it has some unique sonic qualities, not found in more popular vintage fuzz circuits, like the tonebenders and fuzzfaces etc.
+This is not the fuzz to end all fuzzes (check out the FZ-02 for that), but it has some unique sonic qualities, not found in more popular vintage fuzz circuits, like the tonebenders and fuzzfaces etc.